Newholm-cum-Dunsley

-Newholm-cum-Dunsley is a civil parish in the county of North Yorkshire, England.
+Newholm-cum-Dunsley is a coastal civil parish in the county of North Yorkshire, England, just west of Whitby.
+The settlements in the parish are the villages of Newholm and Dunsley, and the Raithwaite estate.

 According to the 2011 UK census, Newholm-cum-Dunsley parish had a population of 192, a decrease on the 2001 UK census figure of 213.

-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+The area is administered by the unitary North Yorkshire Council; from 1974 to 2023 it was part of the Borough of Scarborough.